codeph0enix/PhoenixShell/README.md

 Currently I am using @gpakosz TMUX configuration.
 I plan to make some custom modifications and for now recommend pulling from his repo.

 The included bashrc file does auto launch tmux using my preferred layout, including a small htop pane.

-If you do pull from here use the following commands